MATPOWER/mips/README.md

     *   `<MIPS>/lib`
     *   `<MIPS>/lib/t`

-3. At the MATLAB prompt, type `test_mips` to run the test suite and verify that MIPS is properly installed and functioning.
+3. At the MATLAB/Octave prompt, type `test_mips` to run the test suite and verify that MIPS is properly installed and functioning.
 (Note: The tests require a functioning installation of [MP-Test][6]) The result should resemble the following: